Vrushabh48/course-selling-app-with-jwt-auth/README.md

-## Create a course selling website
+## Created a course selling website

 ### Description

-Same as the last assignment but you need to use jwts for authentication.
+Used jwts for authentication.
-We have introduced the signgin endpoints for both users and admins.
+Introduced the signgin endpoints for both users and admins.
-For this one, in every authenticated requests, you need to send the jwt in headers (Authorization : "Bearer <actual token>").
+For this one, in every authenticated requests,  sent the jwt in headers (Authorization : "Bearer <actual token>").
-You need to use mongodb to store all the data persistently.
+Use mongodb to store all the data persistently.

 ## Routes